waldrain/waldrain.github.io/moniwonig.md

 #### Performance and Consumption

-Real life empiric results from the first days running, starting Friday 2023-05-12, initially on grid mains, from 2023-05-12 afternoon 14:00 onwards on PV with mostly cloudy skies, listing water temperature, power consumption, energy, air temperature, resulting COP and running time at the end of the day; the COP may be apparently reduced by warm water usage, replacing it by new cold water:
+Real-life empiric results from the first days running, starting Friday 2023-05-12, initially on grid mains, from 2023-05-12 afternoon 14:00 onwards on PV with mostly cloudy skies, listing water temperature, power consumption, energy, air temperature, resulting COP and running time at the end of the day; the COP may be apparently reduced by warm water usage, replacing it by new cold water: